lswift16/KinectSecuritySystem/README.md

 This software allows the conversion of raw video footage (recorded via the Kinect 2) into gestures.
 This is done by importing video footage of a gesture being performed, and then giving each frame a mark of either TRUE (gesture is being performed), or FALSE (gesture isn't being performed).
 This is then processed using Kinect Gesture Builder to create a .gbd file that is used in our system.

+#### Fritzing

+Fritzing is an open-sourced piece of software that allows you to model the setup of various pieces of hardware.
+In this project we used it to model the layout of the Arduino, Breadboard and MeArm setup.